-This process is illustrated by the concept of constructive alignment (Biggs & Tang, 2011), as shown in Figure 2.
-The constructive-alignment approach is based around constructivism and states that, for learning to be effective, three elements need to be both appropriate and relevant to one another:
+This process is illustrated by the concept of constructive alignment (Biggs & Tang, 2011), as shown in

+Figure 2.12 The constructive-alignment approach is based around constructivism and states that, for learning to be effective, three elements need to be both appropriate and relevant to one another:

-- Learning outcomes. - Learning and teaching activities that enable learners to meet those outcomes. - Assessment methods through which learners can show that they have achieved those outcomes.
+- Learning outcomes. - Learning and teaching activities that enable learners to meet those outcomes.